 ECHOCARDIOGRAM or CARDIAC ULTRASOUND is a diagnostic procedure that provides a huge amount of information about the heart's structure and function.
 This test is performed by a sonographer, a specially trained technician.
 It uses high frequency sound waves to generate pictures of your heart.
 Echocardiography can help in the diagnosis of many heart problems including cardiovascular disease, previous heart attacks, valve disorders, weakened heart muscle, holes between heart chambers and fluid around the heart (pericardial effusion).
 (Click to info sheet)

-VASCULAR ULTRASOUND (including Carotid, CIMT, Renal & ABI) is used to image blood vessels and measure blood flow throughout the body.
-It is used to detect significantly narrowed or blocked arteries such as in the carotid arteries, which may cause a stroke, and the renal (kidney) arteries, which may cause high blood pressure.
+VASCULAR ULTRASOUND (including Carotid, CIMT) is used to image blood vessels and measure blood flow throughout the body.
+It is used to detect significantly narrowed or blocked arteries such as in the carotid arteries, which may cause a stroke.

-It can also be used to detect early signs of cholesterol build up (Carotid Intima Media Thickness scanning, or CIMT) or assess reduced blood flow to the legs (Ankle Brachial Index, ABI).
+It can also be used to detect early signs of cholesterol build up (Carotid Intima Media Thickness scanning, or CIMT) or assess reduced blood flow to the legs (Ankle Brachial Index).

 EXERCISE STRESS ECHOCARDIOGRAM (ESE) assesses your heart's response to increased workload.
 During the test, an ultrasound of your heart (echocardiogram) is performed at rest and then again immediately following exercise.
 It shows whether the blood supply to the heart is adequate or whether there is coronary artery narrowing.
 In addition, the echocardiogram gives a wealth of other information about your heart, how it pumps and how the valves are working.
 (Click to info sheet)